Vlora (ship): Crossing into Italy (8 August)

 Sailing with only its auxiliary motors, without a radar (due to passenger presence) and with excess weight, the ship also lost its cooling tubes after passengers cut them open to try and hydrate themselves, with the captain then using seawater to avoid melting the motor.
-They fortunately benefited from generous weather and arrived on Italian shores in the early hours of 8 August.
+They benefited from calm weather and arrived on Italian shores in the early hours of 8 August.
 Approaching Brindisi's port at around 4 a.m., the captain was advised against docking in the city by the police's vice-prefect.
 The city was still coming to terms with the thousands of Albanians who had arrived in March or in between and didn't have the capacity to absorb more.

 The ship's captain then changed course to Bari, only 55 miles away, which the incapacitated ship took seven hours to reach.
 During that time, little had been done by the Italian authorities to prepare for this mass arrival.
 Both the police prefect and the superintendent were on holiday while the mayor's office was only notified when the ship was already in the port.
 An attempt was made to blockade the port's entrance using small ships and the navy frigate Euro to try and constrain the captain to return to Albania.
 Citing the worsening conditions on board the ship, after passengers had spent 36 hours with virtually no food or water in stifling heat, Milaqi refused to back down.
 He entered the port, communicating that he had injured people aboard and he could not mechanically turn around.
 The Vlora was made to dock at the quay furthest away from the city centre usually reserved for coal unloading.
 Whilst in the port scores of its passengers jumped into the water and swam to the shore or climbed down ropes while it was mooring, with many disappearing into the city.